-Syrian army advances in Aleppo but loses Palmyra to Islamic State
+Exclusive: Syrian rebels get proposal to quit Aleppo, jihadists retake Palmyra

 State television showed footage of the east Aleppo fighting: a tank moving slowly along a street as soldiers ran alongside it, smoke and dust billowing around them.

-A video released online by the militant group showed images of the city and its ruins taken from near the medieval castle overlooking the area.

-The governor of Homs Province, where Palmyra is located, said on Sunday that the government would do all it could to retake the city.

-(Reporting by Laila Bassam in Aleppo, Tom Perry in Beirut and Suleiman al-Khalidi in Amman, writing by Angus McDowall; editing by David Stamp)
+Additional reporting by Suleiman al-Khalidi in Amman, Jack Stubbs in Moscow and Stephanie Nebehay in Geneva, writing by Angus McDowall; editing by David Stamp